j0lle/gpu-screen-recorder-selector/README.md

 * xnvctrl (libxnvctrl0, when using the `-oc` option)

 ## Optional dependencies
-When compiling GPU Screen Recorder with portal support (`-Dportal=true`, which is enabled by default) these dependencies are also needed:
+When building GPU Screen Recorder with portal support (`-Dportal=true` meson option, which is enabled by default) these dependencies are also needed:
 * libdbus
 * libpipewire (and libspa which is usually part of libpipewire)